• Skip to primary navigation

 Prepare The Onion

-When you're prepping the Potatoes, Prep the Onion then.
+When you're prepping the Potatoes, Prepare the Onion.
 Do not wait.

 Cut the onion in half and remove the peel.
 Take 7 Cloves and remove the tops, the small ball that is attached.
 The flavor profile from the tops is too strong of a flavor.
 (I learned that one in culinary school, and it holds true.)